baku89/group_inou-EYE/README.md

 ## License

 This repository is published under a MIT License.
-See the included LISENCE file.
+See the included LICENCE file.